emulatoriu/VieWebCurriculum/chapter1/Movienator/README.md

 # Movienator

-Didn`t it happen to you that sometimes you think about a cool movie and you only remember one actor who played there and you would like to know which movie it was?
-Of course we could google it but better to build our own version for this solution.
+Didn`t it happen to you that sometimes you thought about a cool movie and you only remembered one actor who played there and you would like to know which movie it was?
+Of course we could google it but since we are developers we are going for our own solution here.
 You have to build a server which can add, delete and search for certain movies.

 ## What are you going to learn?